-All incoming Honors Undergraduate Thesis students must attend one of the face-to-face\ HIM Orientation sessions normally held at the beginning of the semester.
+All incoming Honors Undergraduate Thesis students must participate in Honors Undergraduate Thesis orientation, which is held at the beginning of the semester.
 This Orientation is designed to provide students with a complete overview of the Honors Undergraduate Thesis program, inform students of additional resources, and introduce partner offices to them.
-Orientation dates are communicated to enrolled students via their Knights email.
+Orientation is conducted online through a PowerPoint presentation and a quiz in Webcourses.
+Specific details, including the deadline by which students must complete Orientation, will be communicated via Knights email within the first few weeks of the semester.